 "We're wild, reckless men, we're on a rampage againSomeone who is going for being a Rebellious Spirit but whose rebellion is mildly inconvenient at best, or so minor to be unnoticed at worst.
 This may be a fumble on the writer's part where they genuinely think the act is impressively rebellious but due to Values Dissonance the audience doesn't think so.
 However, usually it's used as a characterization trope to show that the character himself is either so out-of-touch or self-important that they believe they're edgy and pushing the envelope even when it's unimpressive.
 They may also be too timid to really commit to a truly rebellious act.
-Maybe they don't even really believe in their cause but just want to fit in with "cool" modern culture.
+Maybe they don't even really believe in their cause, but just want to fit in with "cool" modern culture.
 Overlaps heavily with Small Name, Big Ego.
 Compare Poke the Poodle, where someone's attempt at doing evil is similarly unimpressive.
 Also compare The Man Is Sticking It to the Man, where a company encourages rebellion by following their own rules and buying their products.
 Someone who is portrayed as a real rebel but never actually crosses this line is a Bad Butt.

 open/close all folders

-A character who doesn't like prom in Disney's Prom.
+- A character who doesn't like prom in Disney's Prom.

-The Disney Channel original movie Radio Rebel.
+- The Disney Channel original movie Radio Rebel.
 The main character is a teen radio commentator who is supposed to be seen as this cool, rebellious girl, but she doesn't really do anything anti-authority.
 She mostly complains about cliques and school rules being unfair but doesn't say anything that would be considered controversial or new by most people, especially teens.

 Live Action TV